ghidraninja/game-and-watch-backup/README.md

 ## Windows version

-Conversion of bash shell scripts to Powershell scripts is proceeding at an infenetely slow pace
+Conversion of bash shell scripts to Powershell scripts is proceeding at an infinetely slow pace

+Powershell setup
+- Open Powershell as Administrator
+- Launch command "Set-ExecutionPolicy Unrestricted"
+- Launch script ".\0_installtools.ps1"

+Usage is the same as per Linux!